wp-plugins/scrapeazon/readme.txt

 2. A look at the plugin in action

 == Changelog ==

+= 1.0.4 =
+* Modified include path so that it works with uniquely named content directories

 = 1.0.3 =
 * Added shortcode parameters to style the iframe